 Even this slightly beaten-up Vintage Beatles Metal Lunchbox is going for almost £280.
 Now that’s a nice bit of pocket money.
 Other lunchboxes, in better condition or those harder to come by, could fetch you even more pennies.
 This Popeye Lunchbox and Thermos Flask are on eBay for £425.
 Money for old rope – or in this case, old metal!

 All of us had action figures growing up, not just millennials.
 As with LEGO, Star Wars can earn you a nice sum when it comes to action figures.
 Similarly, GI Joe and GI Jane figurines are popular amongst collectors.

 Of course, superheroes from the DC and Marvel universes have everlasting popularity.
-Super Mario is another popular figure, with these Super Mario Kart figurines reaching a mind-boggling £735 for two!
+Super Mario is another popular figure, with this Super Mario Kart figurines reaching a mind-boggling £335!

 If you don’t have any particularly rare figures, you can sell them as a job lot.
 The price you charge, of course, depends on the amount you have and their condition.

 Harry Potter books